 Jungle Bells at the San Diego Zoo

 For my zoo lovers out there, the #1 zoo in the world, the San Diego Zoo, holds their annual Jungle Bells fest from December 10th to January 2nd.
 Lights and decorations are everywhere and the air around the park feels so holly jolly.

 Groupon always has great deals on Zoo Tickets: Buy Your Zoo Tickets Here

 It wouldn’t be the holidays if you didn’t get in touch with your inner child, at least for me.
 There is just something about whimsical activities that really get me in the mood for Christmas.
-If you have some kiddos or you want to feel like a kid, I recommend heading down to the Hotel Del Coronado and having some tea with the polar bears.
+If you have some kiddos or you want to feel like a kid, I recommend heading down to the Hotel Del Coronado and having some tea like a Princess.

-The tea party is held on December 20th of 2019 at the historic Hotel Del Coronado.
-Tickets are $65 for adults and $35 for children.
-Honestly, it’s worth it for the whimsical activity of sipping tea with polar bears (not actual polar bears).
+The tea party is held on December 17-21, 2021 at the historic Hotel Del Coronado.
+Honestly, it’s worth it for the whimsical activity of sipping tea, eating crumpets and cucumber sandwiches.